 When the air conditioning system kicks in the compressor starts things off by applying pressure to the refrigerant, which sends it to the condensing coils, which are typically at the front of the radiator of your car.
 The condenser pushes the hot air outside the car to keep the air within the car cool.
 This cools down the refrigerant so that it turns into a liquid.
 This liquid then moves through the expansion valve along to the evaporator.

 If some part of this complex system gets damaged then your car doesn’t cool down and can get dangerously hot in the summer.
 Fixing your air conditioning could be as simple as replacing a valve or the refrigerant.
-If you notice that your air conditioning isn’t working properly then head on down to our car centre.
+If you notice that your air conditioning isn’t working properly then head on down to Spectrum Car Care.
 We’ve got trained air conditioning specialists that will be happy to inspect the entirety of your air conditioning system and tell you what, if anything, is wrong.

 Air Conditioning Service